 Wrist Extension Eccentrics

-- HOW: Get set-up sitting upright with a surface next to you to support your elbow and forearm.
+HOW: Get set-up sitting upright with a surface next to you to support your elbow and forearm.
 With your elbow extended, position your wrist in 20-30 degrees of extension with your palm facing down, and your hand unsupported at the edge of the surface.
-While maintaining your forearm position, use a dumbbell or your other hand to apply an external resistance and perform eccentric wrist extension.
+While maintaining your forearm position, use a dumbbell or your other hand to apply an external resistance and perform an eccentric wrist extension.
 Use your hand to return to the starting position.

-- COMPENSATION: Perform slowly, do not lose elbow position and do not lift your arm off the surface.
+COMPENSATION: Perform slowly, do not lose elbow position, and do not lift your arm off the surface.

 Eccentric Shoulder Y